casework/CASE-Utility-Verifier/README.md

 # NLG Autogeneration (only for CASE team to manage API)

 *Note that currently the script will not function properly because v0.1.0 of CASE does not have a cardinality field for each object and property.
-When this is added the script will be stable.*
+When this is added the script will be stable and new_NLG.py in the outputs folder will not have missing body checks.*

 Dependency: [Ontospy](https://github.com/ucoProject/Ontospy)